-If you've set your sights on the stage, having a plan of attack is essential.
-There is no one way to cross the finish line and different things work for different people, but taking a systematic approach is essential to help you manage both your expectations and your outcome.
+If you've set your sights on a physique competition, having a plan of attack is essential.
+There is no one "right" way to prepare, and different things work for different people, but a systematic approach is essential to help you manage both your expectations and your outcome.

 Whether you plan to compete only in local shows or plan to work your way up the ranks to compete at the national level, here are the most important things you need to have nailed down before you set foot onstage.

 Your coach should be able to assist you with all aspects of your training, including a meal plan, a training program, weekly check-ins, a supplement schedule, posing—even providing a friendly ear when you need to vent.
 They can also help guide you on which show to enter, what the "current look" and guidelines for your division are, and which division your physique is best suited for.

 If you want to have a truly positive experience, find someone who specializes in competitions.
 Just because someone competed in one show and now offers "online training" does not make them a qualified competition coach.
 Lack of proper training and knowledge can do long-term damage to your metabolism and body.
 Experience and results are key, so don't be afraid to ask around.

 There's no "right" way to prepare for the stage and there are numerous schools of thought on what works best.
 But to be clear, there is a wrong way—the way that feels like pure punishment, leaves your body scrambling for resources, and takes weeks or months to recover from.